MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Generating a SAS token_

-1. Find the file named eventgen.js in the "resources" subdirectory of this lab and open it in your favorite text editor.
+1. Find the file named eventgen.js in the "resources" directory of this lab and open it in your favorite text editor.
 Then find the section at the top of the file labeled "KEY VARS:"

 	<pre>
 	///////////////// KEY VARS /////////////////